martinez-jorge/jxmartinez/content/talk/uh-tableau-user-group/index.md

 projects: []
 ---

+# Agenda

+The purpose of the UH Tableau User Group (TUG) is to support, share ideas, and learn from those working with tableau at the UH Campus.
+In our first meeting, we will cover:

+1. Welcome from the Director of Institutional Research at UH
+2. Explore current deployments of Tableau at UH
+3. Learn how to incorporate UH branding aesthetics
+4. Publish dashboards to server
+5. Display dashboards on a web page
+6. Complete an interactive activity

 # Tableau at the University of Houston

 We first adopted Tableau as our data visualization software back in 2016.
 Since then, we have implemented approximately 24 dashboards to facilitate decision-making at UH.
 During a six month period between May and November 2020, we have amassed over 27,000 unique dashboard visits!
 UH is a Power House of Data.

 ![Usage statistics](/talk/uh-tableau-user-group/index_files/usage-statistics.png)

-# Agenda

-The purpose of our UH Tableau User Group (TUG) is to support, share ideas, and learn from those working with tableau at the UH Campus.
-In our first meeting, we will:

-1. Explore current deployments of Tableau at UH
-2. Learn how to incorporate UH branding aesthetics
-3. Publish dashboards to server
-4. Display dashboards on a web page
-5. Complete an interactive activity

 # UH By the Numbers